 Special meals are provided for any student when prescribed by a medical doctor only.
-An official document from the doctor must be given to the principal.
+This form can be found in the forms section of the Handbook.

 During the lunch period students must stay in the lunchroom.
 To help maintain a safe environment, no student may leave the campus to eat lunch at another location.
 No food or drink can be brought except for specific activities, which are approved by the faculty member in charge of the class.